AmnahAli/academic-kickstart/content/post/Jupyter/index.md

 ---
-title: Real or Not?
-NLP with Disaster Tweets
+title: "Real or Not?
+NLP with Disaster Tweets"
-subtitle: Predict which Tweets are about real disasters and which ones are not
+subtitle: "Predict which Tweets are about real disasters and which ones are not"
-summary: The challenge is to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.
-For this compition we used Support Vector Machine to predict the target, we scored 0.75255 accuracy and number 1997 on the leaderboard. https://www.kaggle.com/c/nlp-getting-started/leaderboard#score
+summary: "The challenge is to build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t.
+For this compition we used Support Vector Machine to predict the target, we scored 0.75255 accuracy and number 1997 on the leaderboard. https://www.kaggle.com/c/nlp-getting-started/leaderboard#score"

 authors:
 - admin